shyam/mediawiki-automation/README.md

 * ##### Scalability*
   * PHP accelerators.
   * Cache servers - Memcached/Redis.
+  * Move application SessionStickiness to common PHP cache rather than in-disk.
   * Instance (re)sizing based on performance.
-  * Autosetup of configuration (localsettings.php) for Autoscaling.
+  * Autosetup of configuration (LocalSettings.php) for Autoscaling.

 _*Scalability tuning depends on the traffic patterns, use case and handling specific bottlenecks, but the above are some of the usual options to get started with._